Universal Predictors for Mixing Time more than Liouvillian Gap

-Finally, in the strong-dissipation regime, rapid mixing also requires control of the trace norm $\textrm{Tr}|\sigma_1|$, as stated in Theorem~\ref{thm:rapid_mixing}.
-To make this requirement explicit, we compute the leading correction to lowest excited doubled-space eigenstate in the vectorized $K$-eigenbasis $\{|\epsilon_p,\epsilon_q\rangle\}$,
+In the strong-dissipation regime, rapid mixing further requires bounding $\Tr|\hat\sigma_j|$, as implied by Theorem~\ref{thm:rapid_mixing} and Eq.~\eqref{eq:doubled_single_prefactor_identity}.
+Assuming that $\hat K$ is diagonalizable, we make this bound explicit by evaluating the leading eigenstate correction in the vectorized $\hat K$-eigenbasis $\{|\epsilon_p,\epsilon_q\rangle\}$

-where $|\epsilon_m\rangle$ is the eigenstate of Lindblad operator $K$, $H_{pm}\equiv\langle\epsilon_p|H|\epsilon_m\rangle$, and $\epsilon^{(0)}_{pm}$ are the corresponding unperturbed doubled-space energy denominators.
-Requiring $\textrm{Tr}|\sigma_1|\le \mathrm{poly}(L)$ then translates into a sparsity condition on $H$ in the $\{K_j\}$ eigenbasis:
+where $\{|\epsilon_m\rangle \}$ is the eigenstate of Lindblad operator $\hat{K}$, $H_{pm}\equiv\langle\epsilon_p|\hat{H}|\epsilon_m\rangle$, and $\epsilon^{(0)}_{pm}$ are the corresponding unperturbed doubled-space energy denominators.
+Requiring $\textrm{Tr}|\hat{\sigma}_j|\le \mathrm{poly}(L)$ then translates into a sparsity condition on $\hat{H}$ in the $\{\hat{K}\}$ eigenbasis: